lambdamikel/Busch-2090/README.md

 in the ``busch2090.ino`` sketch as ``PGM7`` to ``PGMD`` macros.

-The Mega version 1 uses the select button (either of the LCD+Keypad shield, or the discrete N.O. button for the mega version 2) to toggle between PC + current op-code display, register display, extra-register display, and display off.
+The Mega version 1 uses the select button (either of the LCD+Keypad shield, or the discrete N.O. button for the Mega version 2) to toggle between PC + current op-code display, register display, extra-register display, and display off.
 Note that the emulator slows down considerably with LCD being on.